tankTopTaro/GoShop/README.md

 ## IMPLEMENTED FEATURES
 1. USER LOGIN & REGISTRATION -> Users will now need to be registered in order to use the shop.
-2. DISPLAY ALL PRODUCTS -> Fetching products is now handled by a backend controller.
+2. FAKE STORE API PRODUCTS -> Products have been imported in its own database.
+Run `php artisan app:import-products` to run the Import command